Lucia's Blog: 2022-06-26

 The Grace of God opens the eyes of our minds to God’s glorious Truth so that we might be continually strengthened by the increase in knowledge and understanding of His words.
 Thus, we must often reflect on the Word of God and study the Bible to receive strength and insight.

 Without the resurrection of our Lord Jesus, our faith is futile, and we are still in our sins.
-No resurrection means that sin won over Christ and continues to win over all.
+No resurrection means sin won over Christ and continues to win over all.
 If Jesus was not raised but remained dead, then we remain dead.
 So, the power of sin remains.
 The power of sin is death (1 Corinthians 15:56).
 If Jesus was not raised, then His death accomplished nothing!
 Jesus' resurrection validated His death's work in forgiving our sins.
 Notice Paul’s words to the Romans.

 “That is why his faith was ‘counted to him as righteousness.’
 23 But the words ‘it was counted to him’ were not written for his sake alone, 24 but for ours also.
 It will be counted to us who believe in him who raised from the dead Jesus our Lord, 25 who was delivered up for our trespasses and raised for our justification.”
 (Romans 4:24–25).

 Jesus was raised for our justification!
-If Jesus rose, then the power of death is broken, and final victory is assured.
+If Jesus rose, the power of death is broken, and final victory is assured.

-Jesus is King, the heir of King David’s throne.
+Jesus is King, the heir to King David’s throne.
 Because of His resurrection, He has ascended and become our Eternal King.
 The Gospel is the resurrection, the Messiah, which means good news.
 This is the Gospel given to Paul to preach, then delivered to Timothy to pass on, and given to us to continue to pass on.
 This is the reason Timothy needed strength: because of the Gospel Message.
 We need strength because of the Gospel Message.
 Why?
 Because it is the Gospel that caused Paul to be put into prison.
-Sadly today, many hate the Gospel.
+Sadly, today, many hate the Gospel.
 In some countries, many are thrown in jail for sharing the Gospel Message.

 Though Paul was chained, the Gospel Message was not chained.
 The Gospel cannot be stopped, for it must go out to reach the darkest corners of this earth.
 That is why we need to be strong.
 God sends us to dark places to bring the light of the Gospel to othersIt is amazing that though Paul was in chains in prison, his guards became his captive audience!
 These guards were chained to Paul through the Gospel.
 The Gospel was spread in prison because of Paul’s persecution.
 Those even up in Caesar’s palace heard the Gospel.
 God can cause persecution to spread the Gospel!